melodysdreamj/WizardVicunaLM/README.md

 Trained with 8 A100 GPUs for 35 hours.

 ## Weights
-You can see the [dataset](https://huggingface.co/datasets/junelee/wizard_vicuna_70k) we used for training and the [13b model](https://huggingface.co/junelee/wizard-vicuna-13b) in the huggingface.
+You can see the [dataset](https://huggingface.co/datasets/junelee/wizard_vicuna_70k) we used for training and the [13b model](https://huggingface.co/junelee/wizard-vicuna-13b) in the Hugging Face.

 ## Conclusion
 If we extend the conversation to gpt4 32K, we can expect a dramatic improvement, as we can generate 8x more, more accurate and richer conversations.